 2. Periodical or rare playing sounds

-Sounds that do not need to played frequently, for example an announcer voice at the beginning of the round, a timer sound at the beginning of the racing game or basically any sound that is over 10 seconds but under 1 minute.
+Sounds that do not need to play frequently, for example, an announcer's voice at the beginning of the round, a timer sound at the beginning of the racing game, or basically any sound that is over 10 seconds but under 1 minute.

 Load Type: Compressed In Memory